canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-use-default-arguments
+use-packages

-# Exercise 7 > Use Default Arguments
+# Exercise 8 > Use Packages

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.